MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-introduction.md

 ## Stakeholders

-Many people will have to contribute to the decision-making process and design of the *service to cash* business processes in your Dynamics 365 project.
+Many people must contribute to the decision-making process and design of the *service to cash* business processes in your Dynamics 365 project.
 The stakeholders include, but aren't limited to, the following list:

 - **Customer Service stakeholders** – examples: Customer Service Agents and Managers